-M. Paul-Henri Spaak, Secretary General of the North Atlantic Treaty Organization, met President Eisenhower and US Secretary of State, Christian Herter at the White House Washington, Nov.
+Background: M. Paul-Henri Spaak, Secretary General of the North Atlantic Treaty Organization, met President Eisenhower and US Secretary of State, Christian Herter at the White House Washington, Nov.
 24, for talks lasting 45 minutes.

 In Washington for a meeting of representatives of NATO nations, M. Spaak was accompanied by Randolph Burgess, American Permanent Representative to NATO.